Congress gives adjournment notice over China snooping issue

 Parliament monsoon session: BJP slams Jaya Bachachan over 'conspiracy to defame film industry'

 Congress leader, Shashi Tharoor while speaking on the issue said that the Chinese authorities are looking at details of 10,000 Indians and this is no small issue.
-The Congress also urged the Centre to step up its efforts on cyber security for confronting China's intentions.
+The Congress also urged the Centre to step up its efforts on cybersecurity for confronting China's intentions.